McRib: 2005–present

 The McRib wasn't released nationally and was sold only in a few cities in a few states in the United States (a la the 2005 "McRib Farewell Tour" promotion) in 2013 due to the company introducing several new products (such as the Mighty Wings).
 The McRib was sold again starting on October 20, 2014, and ending on January 4, 2015, but only in a few cities in a few states in the United States (a la the 2006 "McRib Farewell Tour II" promotion).

 The McRib made a return in the United Kingdom on December 31, 2014, until February 3, 2015.
 The McRib was sold again starting in October 2015 and ending in January 2016, but only in a few cities in a few states in the United States (55 percent of McDonald's locations).
 It became available again in November 2016, but at a limited number of McDonald's locations; and once more since October 2017, but in most areas.
-Local McDonalds Twitter accounts announced in Southern California and Hawaii that the McRib would be returning to these locations on November 2 and 9, 2017 respectively.
+Local McDonald's Twitter accounts announced in Southern California and Hawaii that the McRib would be returning to these locations on November 2 and 9, 2017 respectively.
 The McRib once again made a limited return in the United States and Australia at participating locations starting in October 2018.
 The McRibs rolled out once again for a limited time beginning October 7, 2019.

 For 2020, McDonald's announced that the McRib would be made available nationwide in the United States for the first time since 2012, beginning on December 2.
 It was dubbed as "the most important sandwich of the year."
 It also returned for a limited run, along with the "El Maco Burger", in Australia.

 On September 30, 2021, McDonald's announced on Twitter that the McRib was returning on November 1 for a limited time.
 The previous day on September 29, the company tweeted that there was important news coming.
 The McRib was available at some locations before November 1.

-On October 23, 2022, McDonald's announced that the McRib would return on October 31, 2022, for what is being called "The McRib Farewell Tour", the fourth such after the 2005 and the 2007 ones.
+On October 23, 2022, McDonald's announced that the McRib would return on October 31, 2022, for a "McRib Farewell Tour", the fourth such after the 2005 and the 2007 ones.
 The McRib was available until November 20.
+Despite the farewell tour promotion, in September 2023, McDonald's announced that the McRib would return in November 2023.

+On January 30, 2024, McDonald's McRib sandwiches returned to Canadian locations for the first time since February 2014.

+On October 4, 2024, McDonald's announced that the McRib would be available in the United Kingdom for the first time since 2015, with a limited supply.